operator-framework/operator-sdk/website/content/en/docs/ansible/development-tips.md

 #### Ansible Operator annotations
 This is the list of CR annotations which will modify the behavior of the operator:

-**ansible.operator-sdk/reconcile-period**: Used to specify the reconciliation interval for the CR.
-This value is parsed using the standard Golang package [time][time_pkg].
-Specifically [ParseDuration][time_parse_duration] is used which will apply the default suffix of `s` giving the value in seconds.
+**ansible.operator-sdk/reconcile-period**: Specifies the maximum time before a reconciliation is triggered.
+Note that at scale, this can reduce performance, see [watches][watches] reference for more information.
+This value is parsed using the standard Golang package
+[time][time_pkg].
+Specifically [ParseDuration][time_parse_duration] is used
+which will apply the default suffix of `s` giving the value in seconds.